 Do’s and Don’ts of the Upswing Facebook Group

 - Don't - Post complaints or bad beats of any kind.

 - Don’t - Post promotions or advertisements of any kind.*

 - Do - Post constructive questions or hand histories you would like to discuss.

-(Note: Off-topic posts (news, jokes/memes, etc) can be acceptable, but I ask that you remain selective with posts like these.
-If you’re posting more than 1 off-topic post per week, that’s too often.)
+Note: Off-topic posts (news, jokes/memes, etc) are acceptable, but we ask that you remain selective with posts like these.
+If you’re posting more than 1 off-topic post per week, that’s too often.

 2. Support inquiries:

 - Don’t - Post a site support related question in the group (such as billing, account info, or technical issues).

 - Do - Contact [email protected] with your issue, or message UpswingPoker on Facebook or Twitter.